Rouchdane03/demo-repo/README.md

 This is not very an project.
-i'm just rying to learn more about github and how to use it.
+i'm just trying to learn more about github and how to use it.
 That's why i've nothing interesting to say here.
 Let's get it!